julienrbrt/l2fi/README.md

 ### Project Structure

 ```
 ├── main.go             # HTTP server and routes
 ├── l2/                 # L2-specific force inclusion logic
-│   ├── l2.go           # Common interface
+│   ├── client.go       # Common interface
 │   ├── optimism.go     # Optimism implementation
 │   └── arbitrum.go     # Arbitrum implementation
 ├── templates/          # HTML templates
 ├── static/             # Static assets (CSS, JS)
 └── Makefile            # Build targets
 ```

 ## How Force Inclusion Works

 ### Optimism

-- Uses the L1CrossDomainMessenger contract on Ethereum mainnet
+- Uses the OptimismPortal contract on Ethereum mainnet
-- Calls `sendMessage()` to queue a transaction that will be included in the next L2 block
+- Calls `DepositTransaction()` to queue a transaction that will be included in the next L2 block
 - The transaction bypasses the sequencer and is forced to be included

 ### Arbitrum